Adityagallery/aditya_gallery/README.md

 # aditya_gallery
 A static image gallery website named Aditya Gallery – inspired by GeekyGallery.in – showcasing posters across categories like Anime, Movies, Sports, and Motivation.
-No pricing or ordering, just a clean gallery to view.
+No pricing or ordering, just a clean gallery to
 <!DOCTYPE html>
 <html lang="en">
 <head>